Persistent organic pollutant: Bioaccumulation

-Bioaccumulation of POPs is typically associated with the compounds high lipid solubility and ability to accumulate in the fatty tissues of living organisms for long periods of time.
+Bioaccumulation of POPs is typically associated with the compounds high lipid solubility and ability to accumulate in the fatty tissues of living organisms including human tissues for long periods of time.
 Persistent chemicals tend to have higher concentrations and are eliminated more slowly.
 Dietary accumulation or bioaccumulation is another hallmark characteristic of POPs, as POPs move up the food chain, they increase in concentration as they are processed and metabolized in certain tissues of organisms.
 The natural capacity for animals gastrointestinal tract to concentrate ingested chemicals, along with poorly metabolized and hydrophobic nature of POPs, makes such compounds highly susceptible to bioaccumulation.
 Thus POPs not only persist in the environment, but also as they are taken in by animals they bioaccumulate, increasing their concentration and toxicity in the environment.
 This increase in concentration is called biomagnification, which is where organisms higher up in the food chain have a greater accumulation of POPs.
 Bioaccumulation and long-range transport are the reason why POPs can accumulate in organisms like whales, even in remote areas like Antarctica.

 Stockholm Convention on Persistent Organic Pollutants

 The Stockholm Convention was adopted and put into practice by the United Nations Environment Programme (UNEP) on May 22, 2001.
 The UNEP decided that POP regulation needed to be addressed globally for the future.
 The purpose statement of the agreement is "to protect human health and the environment from persistent organic pollutants."
-As of 2014, there are 179 countries in compliance with the Stockholm convention.
+As of 2024, there are 185 countries plus the European Union have ratified the Stockholm Convention.
 The convention and its participants have recognized the potential human and environmental toxicity of POPs.
-They recognize that POPs have the potential for long range transport and bioaccumulation and biomagnification.
-The convention seeks to study and then judge whether or not a number of chemicals that have been developed with advances in technology and science can be categorized as POPs or not.
+They recognize that POPs have the potential for long-range transport and bioaccumulation and biomagnification.
+The convention seeks to study and then judge whether or not a number of chemicals that have been developed with advances in technology and science can be categorized as POPs.
 The initial meeting in 2001 made a preliminary list, termed the "dirty dozen", of chemicals that are classified as POPs.
-As of 2022, the United States has signed the Stockholm Convention but has not ratified it.
+As of 2024, the United States has signed the Stockholm Convention but has not ratified it.
 There are a handful of other countries that have not ratified the convention but most countries in the world have ratified the convention.